-string-expression The connection property name.
+Parameters integer-expression1 In most cases, it is more convenient to supply a string expression as the first argument.
+If you do supply integer-expression1, it is the string-expression The connection property name.
 You must specify either the property ID or the property name.

-integer-expression2 The connection ID of the current database connection.
+$\textbf{integer-expression2} \quad \text{The connection ID of the current database connection}.$ maintained, for example, 4:

 The current connection is used if this argument is omitted.

-The following statement returns the number of prepared statements being maintained, for example, 4:
+Example The following statement returns the number of prepared statements being